-MCL Tear Treatment in Labarque Creek, MO
+MCL Tear Rehab in Labarque Creek, MO

 Anatomy of an MCL Tear

-The knee is a complex joint consisting of bones, cartilage, muscles, and ligaments (connecting bone to bone), working in unison to ensure stability and mobility.
-Four primary ligaments support the knee: the anterior cruciate ligament (ACL), posterior cruciate ligament (PCL), lateral collateral ligament (LCL), and medial collateral ligament (MCL).
+The knee is a complex joint consisting of bones, cartilage, muscles, and ligaments (connecting bone to bone), functioning together to offer stability and movement.
+Four primary ligaments stabilize the knee: the anterior cruciate ligament (ACL), posterior cruciate ligament (PCL), lateral collateral ligament (LCL), and medial collateral ligament (MCL).

 Functions of the MCL in Knee Stability